Self-Harm Treatment for Teens and Young Adults

 Our goal is to help our clients develop the skills necessary to deal with their mental health issues in a constructive manner.

-What are the challenges of treating self-harm?
+What are the best types of therapy for self-harm?

-FAQs on self-harm
+FAQs about self-harm

 Some main signs of self-harm are: